SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Sparse Sparse Attention (SSA)

+This motivates three design principles: (1) incorporate full attention training to minimize Term (I) (Proposition~\ref{prop:learning_deficiency}); (2) learn inherently sparser attention distributions to reduce Term (II) via the bound in Theorem~\ref{thm:error_decomposition}; and (3) include sparse attention training to directly optimize for sparse inference (Proposition~\ref{prop:attn_mismatch}), improving performance beyond what this bound guarantees.
+Guided by these principles, we propose \textbf{SSA (Sparse Sparse Attention)} (Figure~\ref{fig:nasa_method}), a training framework that leverages the complementary strengths of sparse and full attention training while explicitly promoting attention sparsity, enabling sparse inference to match the capability of full-attention-trained models.

+\paragraph{Dual-stream training.} SSA alternates between full and sparse attention streams with equal probability.
+The full stream provides complete gradient flow to all tokens, addressing the learning deficiencies in Proposition~\ref{prop:learning_deficiency} and minimizing Term (I).
+The sparse stream directly optimizes for sparse inference, which does not have the KL-divergence penalty in Proposition~\ref{prop:attn_mismatch}.
+By alternating rather than jointly computing both streams, we reduce computational cost by half while ensuring the model processes an equal number of tokens as the baselines for a fair comparison.

-\textbf{Counterpart Attention Alignment.} To further promote sparsity and maintain consistency between the two attention modes, we introduce a \textit{counterpart attention alignment} mechanism.
-At each layer, we compute an auxiliary attention output from the opposite attention mode (e.g., if the current stream uses full attention, we additionally compute the sparse attention output).
-This auxiliary computation is used only for the alignment objective and is not propagated to the next layer.
+\paragraph{Counterpart attention alignment.} To further reduce the \textit{Attention Gap} (Term II), we enforce bidirectional alignment between the hidden representations produced by full and sparse attention.
+At each layer, we compute an auxiliary attention output using the counterpart attention mode, used only for alignment and not propagated to subsequent layers.

 The alignment objective consists of two complementary components.
-The first is a \textbf{sparsity loss}, which encourages the full-attention output to mimic the sparse-attention output, thereby promoting a sparser and more selective attention distribution:
+A \textbf{sparsity loss} encourages full-attention outputs to mimic sparse-attention outputs: